Ilfracombe Iron Company: Tramway

 There was a disused timber tramway for the former Ilfracombe saw-mill, which conveniently ran alongside the iron ore deposit.
 It had been laid down in 1857 and become overgrown and rotten by the 1870s, so the track needed total reconstruction.
 At the river end, it needed extension to the north to the site of the new jetty.

-The new tramway was horse-drawn and had wooden rails of 3-inch x 2-inch timber set at 3-foot gauge.
+The new tramway was horse-drawn and had wooden rails of 3-inch × 2-inch timber set at 3-foot gauge.